newchuyalong/libgdx-learning/Using-libgdx-with-intellij-idea.md

 }
 ```

-See [ApplicationConfiguration Starter Classes and Configuration] on how to use these settings and how to set up the manifest.
+See [[Starter Classes & Configuration]] on how to use these settings and how to set up the manifest.

 ### Linking the asset directories ###
 Android is a bit picky when it comes to assets, so it needs to have all the assets in its own assets-directory and will not fetch assets from the Main module (as the Desktop module would).